calimero-project/calimero-tools/README.md

 git clone https://github.com/calimero-project/calimero-tools.git
 ~~~

-A collection of KNX network tools based on Calimero for process communication, monitoring, and management.
+A collection of KNX network tools based on Calimero for (secure) process communication, monitoring, and management.

 With Maven, execute